maikelpenz/dataflow-automation-infra/README.md

 There are two functional tests that validate:

 - Workflows can be pushed to Prefect Cloud using the *Workflow Register* Github Action
-- The Prefect Agent successfully spins up on AWS and also appears *as active* on Prefect Cloud's agent list.
+- The Prefect Agent successfully spins up on AWS ECS and it also appears *as active* on Prefect Cloud's agent list.

 <br>